June 16th, 2017 by Matt Holden No Comments

 This means that the shock must travel 2.375” to contact the bump stop stack and engage the bump spring in the suspension.
 To find the value we need for the mathematical expression, we only need to add the bumpstop gap to the starting shock deflection (2.375 + 3.45 = 5.825”).
 We can now take this value and apply it to the channels in MoTeC to create a channel to show when the bump stop is actually engaging.

 In MoTeC, we’re going to go to Tools > Maths (or press Ctrl > M to bring up the menu).
 This is where we can build channels that are based upon mathematical formulas dependent on other channels.
 In our case, we’re going to depend on the Shock Deflection traces, named Damper Pos FL/FR on the stock cars.
 This is a different channel than is used on coil-over cars such as the Late Models, Modifieds, or all of the road racing cars, which use Suspension Pos channels.

 Our mathematical expression is simply going to offset the Damper Position value relative to the bump stop engagement point, placing this point at 0.00” on the trace.
 This will create a display where any value over zero will be bump stop/spring deflection, and any negative value will be a disengaged bump stop.
 The expression is very simple, and takes almost no time at all:

 - In the Search bar under the Tools section, search for the Damper Position channels by entering “Damper Pos”.

 - Double-click the “Damper Pos LF” channel to place it in the expression box.

 - Now, subtract the value we found for the bump stop gap from the Damper Pos channel to offset the trace.
-The final expression should look like this (using our value of 2.375” for the bump stop gap):
+The final expression should look like this (using our value of 5.825” for the bumpstop contact point):

 The expression will need to be made for both corners of the car, so you will need to make a second channel for the Damper Pos FR channel as well.
 The final expression should look like this: